thomkin/apiwitch/README.md

 # TODO

-- [ ]Bug 001: Best effort values are not set when there is no configration in the block comment
+- [ ]Bug 001: Best effort values are not set when there is no configuration in the block comment The problem is this: In the parseTypeCommentConfig we are creating the list for body, query, params, header select but here we do not have the data of who is not theres

+AST is getting type data and we need to iterate through the list of all types we have found remove the inputs that have ben already added to some of the arrays and we will be left with a list of best effort.

+We can also create an object of the reqeust itterate over all the keys and check if they are not in any list we push them into best effort.

+AST output is used to the type definition, the schema, the string parse is used to get the configuration from the commmetns.
+CAn we not add the parseTypeCOmmentConfig to the ast class?

+We are calling the astPArser.getSCheamFromTypeDEclration function which returns the propery list -> is he schema.

+So when we return this list we can also return the SourceList

 - [ ] Features 002: add the creation of different files for schema for request and response objects

 //TODO: an empty Request does not work !!! that needs to change!!!